data2health/admin/README.md

 Communications:
 - Each project has an engagement plan with ways for the community to get involved or stay abreast.
 - Each project has a slack channel.
-- The [internal homepage](http://bit.ly/cd2hhome) and weeky mailer have been implemented.
+- The [internal homepage](http://bit.ly/cd2hhome) and weekly mailer have been implemented.
 - New onboarding form allows internal and external members to be onboarded to the correct lists, calendars, slack, and github repos.

 Engagement: